 - Clean, dry jar(s) to store your balm in.

-After 3 hours take out the herbs and strain them back into your saucepan, on medium heat.
+After 4 hours, take out the herbs and strain them into your saucepan, and put on the stove on medium heat.
 Add your wax and let it melt.
 After I add my initial wax, I like to dip a spoon in and let it cool to see if I like the consistency.
 I don’t like my balms very firm so I go with a little less wax.
 Add more if you don’t like how it feels.

 Pour the oil into your jar(s) and let it cool.
 If you check it then and don’t like the consistency, warm the jar in a pan of warm water so that it’s liquid again and add either a little more oil or wax.